dabulla/requirecpp/README.md

 Chuck hatched from Egg3000
 Egg3000 laid by Chuck
 ```

+Why didn't we just create the `Chicken` and `Egg` and then just call their methods?
+In bigger projects you might find more components with dependecies for the different functions they have and that's where `requirecpp` shines.
+Imagine there is a project with components `Database`, `UserService`, `Settings`, `InputReader`, `Webserver`, ... and they all depend upon each other.
+`requirecpp` takes the burden from you to care about the order of initialization and enables you to add in components easily, manage, find and debug cyclic dependecies.
+Lifecycle management of components can be handled cleanly in a multithreaded environment.

 - Can be used without infecting your precious components with a dependency to `requirecpp` (see above example, `Chicken` and `Egg` are not aware of `requirecpp`)
 - Components can be aware of `requirecpp` and manage their dependecies on their own.
 No glue code required to setup and compose your components.